 Nokban Cafe – A Hidden Gem that You Have to Visit

-During our visit to Hua Mum Night Market in December, we were a little ganchiong and reached a little too early.
+During our visit to Hua Mum Night Market in December, we were a little anxious and reached a little too early.
 Most of the stalls were still in the midst of preparation.
 We scoured the night market looking for something to keep us warm from the chilly gusts of wind (I think it was about 20 degrees).
+It was then we came across Nokban Cafe.

 Unassumingly simple in deco, Nokban Café sits near the center of the market and boasted quite an interesting menu.
 The food seemed to be really well liked by the locals.